George E. Stratemeyer: Korean War

 Stratemeyer went to Tokyo in April 1949 as commanding general of Far East Air Forces, which he led through the first year of the Korean War.
 His units responded rapidly to the North Koreans' invasion of the South and provided South Korea and General Douglas MacArthur with the vital air arm.
 General Stratemeyer had a serious heart attack in Tokyo in May 1951 and was confined to the Air Force hospital at nearby Tachikawa Air Base.

 Stratemeyer retired on 31 January 1952.
 He died in Winter Park, Florida on 9 August 1969.

+Reputed Antisemitism

 In the mid-1950s, Stratemeyer endorsed John O. Beaty's Iron Curtain Over America, in which Beaty characterized American Jews as "obsessed with its own objectives, which are not those of Western civilization," and blamed Jews for communism and World War II.
 He confirmed his endorsement after the Anti-Defamation League reported that a flyer had been distributed by the Christian Nationalist Crusade, using the general's name and photograph as having endorsed the book.